-The strongest math students who are interested in studying courses heavily reliant on math after High School (math, engineering) should take HL.
+The strongest math students who are interested in studying courses heavily reliant on math after high school (math, engineering).
 It is recommended that students have achieved an A or A+ in the advanced math course in Year 11.

 Which students should take Analysis and Approaches SL?